bmd007/wonderland/README.md

     - Create a register microservice and connect it to google
     - Use By reference JWT (IdTokens not accessTokens) outside the network.
 Create a JWT translator microservice on the edge of inner network.
     (https://www.youtube.com/watch?v=BdKmZ7mPNns)
+    - craete gateway(s) using spring-gateway-project (something similar to zuul)